A secured or unsecured business loan could help you grow your business, cover running costs and even fund a new company.

 Every loan company gives different limits on how much they will lend.
 So if you want to borrow a large amount, your choices for a lender might be limited.

-When you're deciding how long you need to repay your loan, be realistic about what you can afford to pay each month.
+When deciding how long you need to repay your loan, you need to be realistic about what you can afford to pay each month.

 The longer your loan term, the lower your monthly payments will be, but you'll pay more in interest overall.

-Using our loan repayment calculator is a good way of finding out how long you need to repay your loan based on how much you can afford to pay every month.
+Our loan repayment calculator can help you determine how long you need to repay your loan based on how much you can afford to pay every month.

 This table shows how the term affects what you pay in interest¹.